Advertising Products Terms and Conditions

 commission, solicitors fees and any out of pocket expense will be the liability of the Advertiser.

 - 6.3.
 If the Advertiser at any time exceeds the company’s payment terms and as a result is passed on for collection and or legal action Dawson Media Pty Ltd may place a

 default against the advertiser with a credit reporting agency.

 7. Cancellation Policy

 - 7.1.
-If the Advertiser wants to terminate their Contract within the period of the term of the Contract then the Advertiser must do the following:
+If the Advertiser wants to terminate their Contract within the period of the Minimum Term of the Contract then the Advertiser must do the following:

 - 7.1.b.
-The Advertiser acknowledges that any cancellation request received within the contract period will incur a cancellation fee equaling the balance of the remaining contract.
+The Advertiser acknowledges that any cancellation request received within the contract period will incur a cancellation fee equalling the balance of the

 - 7.1.c.
 A cooling off period of seven (7) days will apply to all Contracts where an advertiser may cancel their booking.
 No cancellation fees will be incurred as a result of cancellation.